 The foundation of an effective treatment plan is the data gathered through biopsychosocial assessment.
 Data can be obtained from interviews, client history and records, testing or collateral contacts.
 This course presents specific steps for developing an effective treatment plan based on assessment data and recognizing the uniqueness of each client.
 Plans will include a variety of interventions and approaches based on both behavioral problems and/or DSM IV diagnosis.
 The case study method will also be used to develop such plans in class for discussion and presentation.
-Prerequisite: Permission of instructor, or COU 514 Psychopathology I and COU 515 Psychopathology II.
+Prerequisite: COU 514 and 515 Psychopathology I and II, COU 520 Assessment I, or special permission of instructor.